| |

 I found this "2"

 lurking in Philadelphia.
-Again Mint,
+Almost Mint,

-virtually unplayed but finished in Vintage Sunburst.
+virtually unplayed but finished and Vintage Sunburst.

 The Vestax Sunburst until 2007 was so rich, so